Overview

 The challenge

-In accord with Colorado’s statewide greenhouse gas emissions roadmap, the Colorado Springs Utilities Board moved to retire its coal-fired Martin Drake Power Plant by 2022—12 years earlier than planned.
+In accord with Colorado’s statewide greenhouse gas emissions roadmap, the Colorado Springs Utilities Board retired its coal-fired Martin Drake Power Plant in 2022—12 years earlier than planned.
 In its aim for grid stability and renewables growth, the Colorado Springs Utilities Board turned to GE.

 The solution

-GE’s recently debuted LM2500XPRESS* power plant technology is quick to install and saves costs on coal-to-gas transition.
-Its easy integration of intermittent renewable resources will ease the retirement of the Martin Drake Power Plant.
-The six GE units put Colorado Springs Utilities on a path to reduce CO2 by at least 80% by 2030, from 2005 levels.
+GE’s LM2500XPRESS* power plant technology is quick to install and saves costs on coal-to-gas transition.
+Fully commissioned in May 2023, the six GE units have put Colorado Springs Utilities on a path to reduce CO2 by at least 80% by 2030, from 2005 levels.

 Outcomes